sasjs/sasjs.io/docs/sasjs-adapter.md

 };
 ```

-There are optional parameters such as a config object and a callback login function as described [here](https://adapter.sasjs.io/classes/sasjs.sasjs-1.html#request).
+There are optional parameters such as a config object and a callback login function.

 The response object will contain returned tables and columns.
 Table names are always lowercase, and column names uppercase.